ucb-bar/hammer/README.md

 "Makefile.project", "Makefile.local", or on the commandline.
 The following variables can be set:

  * CORE_GENERATOR: The project that will be used to generate the core.
-There's two currently supported: "rocket-chip" which generates a Rocket Chip based core, and "crossbar" which generates a single AXI crossbar (using Rocket Chip's crossbar implementation).
+The main one supported is based on Rocket Chip, but there are also a few examples in case you want to extend it: "counter" contains a Verilog counter, and "multiplier" contains a Chisel multiplier.

  * CORE_CONFIG: A configuration specific to the core being generated.
 For Rocket Chip based projects this passes a CDE-based top-level parameter class